We independently review everything we recommend. We may earn a commission when you buy through our links.

-How to Use Hyaluronic Acid Serum Correctly
+How to Use Hyaluronic Acid Serum: 5 Simple Steps for Better Skin

 Hyaluronic acid serum works best when applied to slightly damp skin after cleansing, followed by a moisturizer to lock in hydration.
 Using just 2–3 drops and layering it correctly helps prevent dryness while improving skin texture and glow.